qpdf/qpdf/README.md

 * `--with-default-crypto=x` -- make `x` the default provider even if a higher priority one is available
 * `--disable-implicit-crypto` -- only build crypto providers that are explicitly requested with an `--enable-crypto-x` option

-For example, if you want to guarantee that the gnutls crypto provider is used, you could run ./configure with `--enable-crypto-gnutls --disable-implicit-crypto`.
+For example, if you want to guarantee that the GnuTLS crypto provider is used, you could run ./configure with `--enable-crypto-gnutls --disable-implicit-crypto`.

-Please see the section on cyrpto providers in the manual for more details.
+Please see the section on crypto providers in the manual for more details.

 # Building from a pristine checkout